About Us

 Previous roles included leadership of Government’s most complex UK/EU environmental programme and she spent four years at the UK Representation to the European Union in Brussels, negotiating the accession of ten countries into the EU and representing the UK’s interests in common agricultural reform and WTO negotiations.

-Katherine is a member of the Thames Estuary Growth Board’s Freight Steering Group, Vice Chair of the Maritime Skills Alliance and a trustee and interim Chair of Thames 21.
+Katherine is Chair of Thames21, a member of the Thames Estuary Growth Board’s Freight Steering Group and Vice Chair of the Maritime Skills Alliance.

 Robin Mortimer